Kirk Cameron: 1980s–1990s

 Cameron went on to star in many films, including 1987's Like Father Like Son (a body-switch comedy with Dudley Moore), which was a box office success.
 His next theatrical film, 1989's Listen to Me, performed poorly at the box office.
 When Growing Pains ended in 1992, Cameron went on to star in The WB sitcom Kirk, which premiered in 1995 and ended two years later.
 In Kirk, Cameron played Kirk Hartman, a 24-year-old who has to raise his siblings.
 Cameron and Noble also worked together on Kirk.

-In around 1990, Cameron, along with his wife, Noble, founded The Firefly Foundation, which runs Camp Firefly, a summer camp that gives terminally ill children and their families a free week's vacation.
+In around 1990, Cameron, along with his wife, Chelsea Noble, founded The Firefly Foundation, which runs Camp Firefly, a summer camp that gives terminally ill and seriously ill children and their families a free week's vacation.

 2000s

 Cameron mostly left mainstream film and television, though a decade after Growing Pains ended, he starred in a television reunion film, The Growing Pains Movie, in 2000, and another one, Growing Pains: Return of the Seavers, in 2004.
 Cameron reunited with the cast of Growing Pains for a CNN Larry King Live interview, which aired on February 7, 2006, in conjunction with the Warner Bros. release of the complete first season of Growing Pains on DVD.
 Aside from this, Cameron has often worked in Christian-themed productions, among them the post-Rapture films: Left Behind: The Movie; Left Behind II: Tribulation Force; and Left Behind: World at War, in which he plays Cameron "Buck" Williams.
 Cameron's wife Noble also starred in the film series, playing Hattie Durham.
 Cameron has worked with Cloud Ten Pictures, a company which produces Christian-themed films, and has starred in several films, including The Miracle of the Cards.
 He also appeared in the 2008 drama film, Fireproof, which was produced by Sherwood Pictures.
 The film was created on a budget of $500,000, with Cameron as the lead actor, portraying Captain Caleb Holt.
 Though it was a low-budget film, the film grossed $33,415,129 and was a box office success.
 It was the highest grossing independent film of 2008.

 Cameron relates in his autobiography that he once turned down a television series because, as he put it, he was unwilling to spend more time being a make-believe husband and father to an on-set wife and children than he would spend with his actual wife and children, choosing instead to appear in or produce films and television shows, whose content is in keeping with his faith-based values.
 He also tours the nation to give marriage and family seminars and talks.